flyteorg/flyte/rsts/deployment/cluster_config/customizable_resources.rst

 How are resources allocated?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can request resources using **ResourceName**, which is a unique token and a fully qualified **resource request** (which is typically an integer).
+When a Flyte task execution needs to send a request to an external service, the plugin claims a unit of the corresponding resource.
+This is done using a **ResourceName**, which is a unique token and a fully qualified resource request (which is typically an integer).
+The execution generates this unique token and registers this token with the ResourceManager by calling the ResourceManager’s **"AllocateResource function"**.
 If the resource pool has sufficient capacity to fulfil your request, then the resources requested are allocated, and the plugin proceeds further.

-When a Flyte task execution needs to send a request to an external service, the plugin claims a unit of the corresponding resource.
-This is done using a ResourceName, and a fully qualified resource request.
-The execution generates this unique token and registers this token with the ResourceManager by calling the ResourceManager’s **AllocateResource** function.
-The ResourceManager inspects the current utilization of resources and the allocation policy to determine if the request should be granted or not.

 When the status is **"AllocationGranted"**, the execution moves forward and sends out the request for those resources.